By Chanté Eliaszadeh | Updated June 2026

 - Key loss or theft results in permanent, unrecoverable asset loss

-- Regulatory scrutiny during examinations—must demonstrate "commercially reasonable security"
+- Invites regulatory scrutiny during examinations — you must demonstrate “commercially reasonable security”

-- DAO treasuries where qualified custodian not mandated
+- DAO treasuries where a qualified custodian is not mandated

 Third-Party Qualified Custody